 While it is possible to have a natural birth (“natural labor” in this case would be labor without pain medication) after being induced with Pitocin, the chances of this happening are not as high as if you were to go into labor naturally.
 Keep in mind that the risks associated with Pitocin induction can include an increased risk of delivery complications, such as cesarean section.
 It is important to talk to your doctor about your individual risk factors, as well as the pros and cons of using Pitocin versus going into labor naturally.
 Ultimately, the decision is up to you and your healthcare provider.

 Communication is truly going to be KEY in this process.
-Which is why this class has a whole chapter on communicating with your provider.
-It gives real-life examples to those hard conversations you’re nervous to have.
+This is why this class has a whole chapter on communicating with your provider.
+It gives real-life examples of those hard conversations you’re nervous to have.

 - It can be done in just 3 hours